 How can I predict which patients won't take their medication?

 Yes.
 Patients are often unaware that medicines should be taken for an extended duration, especially when the directions on the label state “take one pill a day for three months.”
-The patient may interpret this as instructions to stop taking the medicine after three months.
-Physicians are often reluctant to tell a patient of the need for long-term therapy because they fear it will increase patient's resistance to treatment or make the patient depressed.
+The patient may misinterpret these instructions, and will stop taking the medicine after three months.
+Physicians are often reluctant to inform a patient of long-term therapy because they fear it will increase patient's resistance to treatment or may make the patient depressed.
 Some or all of those fears may be realized, but it is always best to be clear with your patients about the importance of their medication and the role it plays in improving their health.

-Increasing medication adherence may be good for the bottom line of an ACO.
-Medication nonadherence is responsible for one-third to two-thirds of all medical hospital admissions, over 10 percent of hospital readmissions and nearly one-third of preventable ER visits.7,8 Moving to an accountable care organization (ACO) model may allow physicians to access resources (health coaches, community health workers, or visiting nurses) to assess patient adherence in their home setting.
+Increasing medication adherence is good for the patient as well as the bottom line.
+Medication nonadherence is responsible for one-third to two-thirds of all medical hospital admissions, over 10 percent of hospital readmissions, and nearly one-third of preventable ER visits.7,8 Moving to an accountable care organization (ACO) model may allow physicians to access resources (health coaches, community health workers, or visiting nurses) to assess patient adherence in their home setting.

 If we ask, patients will be more likely to tell us about their medication adherence; however, be sure to ask in a nonjudgmental and blame-free manner.
 Patients have their own reasons for nonadherence.